degenwithheart/LightChain-AIO/README.md

 # Lightchain AIO - AI-Powered Block Explorer & Launchpad

 Lightchain AIO is an innovative platform that combines the functionalities of a blockchain explorer, a token launchpad, and AI-powered tools.
-This project provides users with a seamless experience in exploring blockchain data, managing token launches, and leveraging AI for insights and interactions.
+This project provides users with a seamless experience [...]

 ---